Wichy007/Brag-Document/template-brag-document.md

 ## Conclude for this year:

-tell me in the pass.
+tell you in the pass.
 You are success follow the goal that you set in the end of the year!

 ## Goals for next year